 WP1 – Optimal Mix of flexibilities

-Contact: Jens WEIBEZAHN, Technische Universität Berlin
+WP Leader contact: Jens WEIBEZAHN, Technische Universität Berlin

 What is flexibility ?